grpc/proposal/L5-NODEJS-CLIENT-INTERCEPTORS.md

 ### Internal implementation

 #### gRPC Operations
-A new `client_interceptors` module will be added and the `getCall` method in `client.js` will be modified to use it.
-The interceptor module will produce a proxy for the `grpc.Call` object which triggers any interceptors provided on the corresponding events.
+To intercept operations at the call level, two major changes to the gRPC NodeJS client implementation are required:
+1) Split out the logic for calling `startBatch` and for handling the results of `startBatch`.
+Interceptor chains for each operation need to run on the outbound path and the inbound batch before this logic.

+2) Wrap each call with the logic for assembling interceptor chains and executing them.

+For 1), we will add a `client_batches` module which will enumerate each distinct 'batch type' used by gRPC clients.
+The batching logic currently in the `makeUnaryRequest` and similar functions will be moved to the `client_batches` module, with methods for wiring a call instance up to the batch logic and the interceptor chains.

+For 2), we will add a `client_interceptors` module with methods for building interceptor chains and triggering underlying calls.

-In the invocation of a `grpc.Call`'s `startBatch`, a set of gRPC opTypes are passed.
-This is the mapping of the outbound opTypes to the interception methods they will trigger:
+The `requester` and `listener` methods correspond to gRPC batch operations.
+This is the mapping of the outbound opTypes to the `requester` methods they will trigger:

 ```
 grpc.opType.SEND_INITIAL_METADATA -> start
 grpc.opType.SEND_MESSAGE -> sendMessage
 grpc.opType.SEND_CLOSE_FROM_CLIENT -> halfClose
 ```
-On the inbound side, these opTypes will map to these interception methods when responses are received from the server:
+On the inbound side, these opTypes will map to these `listener` methods when responses are received from the server:
 ```
 grpc.opType.RECV_INITIAL_METADATA -> onReceiveMetadata
 grpc.opType.RECV_MESSAGE -> onReceiveMessage